Guardians vs. Rays Player Props Betting Odds

-Jose Ramirez and Yandy Diaz are among the players with prop bets available when the Cleveland Guardians and the Tampa Bay Rays play at Progressive Field on Friday (beginning at 7:10 PM ET).
+Yandy Diaz and Jose Ramirez are among the players with prop bets available when the Tampa Bay Rays and the Cleveland Guardians play at Progressive Field on Saturday (at 6:10 PM ET).

 Bet on this matchup or its props with BetMGM!